NOTHING BUT EDUCATION

 In this role, Tracy is a member of the North America leadership team and she is responsible for leading Strategic Sourcing efforts as well as procuring goods and services across the organization estimated at $3 Billion.
 In 2016, Tracy was the recipient of Kellogg’s highest award; the K Values award which recognized her Diversity and Inclusion efforts within the company and externally with suppliers.
 Prior to joining Kellogg, Tracy served in public service as the Chief Procurement and Logistics Officer for Detroit Public Schools (DPS) where she led and implemented turnaround strategies with a focus on strategic sourcing, inventory management, quality, supplier relationship management and scorecard metrics aligned with State and Federal regulations.
 During Tracy’s leadership, the Procurement organization was redesigned and transformed, delivered firsttime cost savings while under emergency management – as well as improved quality, procurement and inventory processes while increasing service delivery.
 Tracy is a graduate of Michigan State University where she completed both her bachelor's and master's degrees in Supply Chain and Education, Organizational Development and Labor Relations respectively.
 She holds a second Masters from Georgia Tech University in Industrial Engineering with an emphasis on Global Supply Chains.
 She completed her Doctorate of Management degree from Walsh College, with a focus on Executive and Courageous Leadership specifically with women entrepreneurs.
 Given Tracy’s research and her diversity efforts, in 2015 she was selected to participate in a three-year global study and partnership focused on advancing women entrepreneurs in Canada.
 Believing that service and giving are foundational; Tracy serves as a current board member of City Year Detroit, ProcureCon Advisory Board, Michigan Minority Supplier Development Council, Great Lakes Women Business Enterprise and she has served as an adjunct professor.

-Jeanie Lee is President and Executive Director of the DC Public Education Fund, a non‐profit partner to DC Public Schools (DCPS) that connects priority start‐up initiatives with philanthropy.
+Jeanie Lee is Head of Partnership Expansion for XQ Institute.
+In this role, she will be supporting a very critical partnership with DCPS around rethinking the High School experience for all students at all high schools.
+In her former position, she was President and Executive Director of the DC Public Education Fund, a non‐profit partner to DC Public Schools (DCPS) that connects priority start‐up initiatives with philanthropy.
 In the last decade, DC Ed Fund has raised over $130M to scale innovation and accelerate outcomes for all students.
 Prior to leading the Ed Fund, Jeanie was the Chief of Staff in the Office of Teaching and Learning at DCPS.
 In this role, she oversaw a $70M budget, strategic planning, and performance management for a team of 500.
 She also served as the Director of Education for Fight for Children where she established one of the first cross‐sector grant making initiatives and learning collaboratives for DCPS and charter schools.
 She has also taught elementary school for 6 years.
 In addition to being devoted to public education, Jeanie is fluent in Korean and Spanish and sits on the Board of Trustees for the National Children's Museum.
 She lives in Washington, D.C. with her twin boys who attend DCPS.

 DR. GHOLNECSAR MUHAMMAD